digitalist-se/pingur/README.md

 early version, for now only warnings for ssl certs that are going to expire

-to setup pingur, upload a phar (best build with box - build with `./box -v`).
+to setup pingur, upload a phar (best build with box - build with `./box build -v`).

 create a .pingur folder, add a file called config.yml in that file add endpoint for slack and how many days before notices should be sent to slack for expiring certs.